mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

 Miscellaneous Identifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to the identifiers we’ve introduced above, there are a few identifiers that have a more general purpose.
+In addition to the identifiers we've introduced above, there are a few identifiers that have a more general purpose.

 Size Of List
 ^^^^^^^^^^^^